WELCOME TO THE BNA WEBSITE

 Take part in a range of activities led by experts.
 Learn how pollinators and flowers work together, find amazing structures such as plant galls, study specimens close-up using microscopes, identify moths caught on-site in a moth trap, and more.

-Brandon Marsh is a SSSI with meadows, small-leaf lime woodlands, wood pasture, scrub and other habitats.
+Brandon Marsh is managed by Warwickshire Wild Life Trust and is a SSSI with meadows, small-leaf lime woodlands, wood pasture, scrub and other habitats.

 Members – £15 per day, £20 per weekend

 Non-members – £20 per day, £30 per weekend

 Come for the whole weekend (or either Saturday/ Sunday) tickets are available now on this link, and includes a cold buffet lunch.

 Last date to book tickets – 16th June